Certain types of bacteria may help treat some digestive problems, but they offer little to no benefit to healthy people.

 Researchers also have to factor in the age, lifestyle and overall state of health of the patient.
 These supplements may provide no benefit to healthy people, but they may have an effect on sufferers and vulnerable individuals (e.g. children, pregnant women and elderly people).

-Meanwhile, in the prevention or treatment of certain digestive diseases, some specialists recommend taking bowel health supplements and probiotic foods for conditions that may be difficult to treat using traditional medicine like Inflammatory Bowel Disease (IBD), a collective term for Crohn’s disease and ulcerative colitis.
+Meanwhile, in the prevention or treatment of certain digestive diseases, some specialists recommend taking bowel health supplements and probiotic foods for conditions that may be difficult to treat using traditional medicine like Irritable Bowel Syndrome (IBS) and Inflammatory Bowel Disease (IBD), a collective term for Crohn’s disease and ulcerative colitis.